Email Us

 • Open Optical Networks: The rise of open optical networks offers businesses the flexibility to use multi-vendor solutions, which can lead to significant cost savings while avoiding vendor lock-in.
 This trend allows organizations to achieve customized, cost-efficient network designs.

-• 400G and Beyond: As data demands grow, DCI networks are adopting 400G optical technologies to support higher bandwidth and lower latency.
+• 400G and Beyond: As data demands grow, DCI networks are adopting 400G optical network technologies to support higher bandwidth and lower latency.
 These advancements are essential for enterprises dealing with large-scale data applications like AI, big data analytics, and cloud services.

 • Software-Defined Networking (SDN): SDN is revolutionizing DCI by allowing greater network agility and automation.
 With SDN, organizations can allocate bandwidth, create virtual networks, and respond to traffic changes without manual intervention, reducing operational complexity and costs.